 There we have it.
 I know you also recently did some work with Spike Lee on his Netflix series She’s Gotta Have It.

 Yes, I did that over the summer!
 I can’t believe it.
 It was just amazing to work with people that I’ve admired for so long.
 I can’t say too much since season two isn’t out yet, but it was incredible.

 That’s the thing with these huge projects that I’ve been working on — I always have a sister who’s there to help me out and show me the ropes and show me what’s what.
 And it’s all love.
 I go to work feeling so safe.
 I can’t even believe I’m talking about working with Marvel and Spike Lee in my life.

-I know it’s oversimplifying, but I think it’s very encouraging that we are starting to see that what used to be a setback — being brown, black, female, gay, trans, old, disabled, plus size, whatever — is now an asset.
+It’s oversimplifying, but it’s very encouraging that we are starting to see that what used to be a setback — being brown, black, female, gay, trans, old, disabled, plus size, whatever — is now an asset.
 It seems the more intersectional you can be, the better.

 Girl, that’s real shit.
 We were talking earlier about my amazing team, the fact that I am able to have a conversation with them about the direction of my career and what roles I’m trying to take.
 It’s not like we get excited about every queer role or every black girl role or every role that might’ve gone to a white person but they’re interested in seeing me, but …. we don’t have to be hype for crumbs anymore.

 We can have a conversation where say we want this, and we don’t want that.
 And that’s because there’s so much more space for “different.”
 There’s so much more space for humanity.
 It’s not about taking anything away from white people, we’re trying to give them more!
 We’re trying to give you a fuller palette.